 Solutions - Happy Employees

-Of your three business pillars, happy employees is the most important one.
+Of your three business pillars, Happy Employees is the most significant one.

 - When employees are happy, work gets done